JordanCWard/Elist/README.md

 <br>

-Continue below, data has been created
+Continue below, data has been created file is called regression analysis columns A to L are clean, need to clean the rest of them

 Transform categorical variables to numbers then run correlation analysis, such as email = 1, direct = 2, etc Use the Data Analysis Toolpak (enable it via File > Options > Add-ins):